 10G Ethernet is a big leap in the evolution of Ethernet.
-Each of the 10G SFP+ slots in the IGS-6325-8UP2S2X and IGS-6325-8T8S4X support dual speed and 10GBASE-SR/LR or 1000BASE-SX/LX.
-With up to 4 ports 10G Ethernet link capability and additional Gigabit optic fiber link capability, the administrator now can flexibly choose the suitable SFP/SFP+ transceiver according to the transmission distance or the transmission speed required to extend the network efficiently.
-The IGS-6325 series provides broad bandwidth and powerful processing capacity.
+Each of the 10G SFP+ slots in the IGS-6325 Rack-mount series supports triple speed and 10GBASE-SR/LR, 2500BASE-X or 1000BASE-SX/LX.
+With its 4-port, 10G Ethernet link capability and additional 4-port 1G Ethernet link capability, the administrator now can flexibly choose the suitable SFP/SFP+ transceiver according to the transmission distance or the transmission speed required to extend the network efficiently.
+The IGS-6325 Rack-mount series provides broad bandwidth and powerful processing capacity.